hpcc-systems/HPCC-Kube/StatefulSet/efs/efs-1/README.md

 # Deploy Dali/Sasha/DropZone/Roxie/Thor Pods as StatefulSet/EFS

 Current deployment has Sasha/DropZone in support Pod.
 Attach ReadWriteMany EFS to Pods doesn't need StatefulSet.
 See Deployment/efs/efs-1/README.md.
-But for ReadWriteOnce EFS StatefulSet is required which is this setup about.
+But for ReadWriteOnce EFS StatefulSet is required which is what this setup is about.

 ## Prerequisities